-MH370 search helped unravel ship mysteries
+Search for MH370 uncovered old shipwrecks

 The West Ridge, which vanished along with its 28 crew on a trip from England to India, appeared to be the closest match, he said.

-Dr Anderson said the vessel weighed between 1,000 and 1,500 tonnes and was found relatively intact and upright on the sea bed, above 4km below water level.
+Dr Anderson said the vessel weighed between 1,000 and 1,500 tonnes and was found relatively intact and upright on the sea bed, about 4km below water level.

 The other vessel, found about 36km away in May 2015, had a wooden hull.

-Dr Anderson said two possibilities for that ship were the W. Gordon, which had been bound for Australia in 1877, or the Magdala, which was lost in 1882 en route to Indonesia.
+Dr Anderson said two possibilities were the W. Gordon, which had been heading from Scotland to Australia in 1877, or the Magdala, which was lost in 1882 en route from Wales to Indonesia.

 The ships most likely had crews of between 15 and 30 men, he said.